bmlindor/TTVFaster.jl/README.md

 v_+- with coefficients given in Table 1.

 ## Installation
-You can install the registered TTVFaster repo as a Julia package with the manager `Pkg`.
+You can install the registered TTVFaster repo as a Julia package with the `Pkg` manager.
 - the repo from the package registry has been tested on Julia v1.3.0
 ```julia
 julia> using Pkg Pkg.add("TTVFaster.jl")